 Javier nodded his head.

-Javier turned his head to glance at the Yutilian women that were now sitting at a remote table and eating.
+Javier turned his head to glance at the Yutilian women sitting at a remote table and eating.
 He quickly turned his head back to Cason.
 “Yeah….I still need to think about that.
 Maybe if one of them had the same interests as I do.”

 “Eh…..enough about women.
 Let’s talk about something else,” Cason said as he put his drink down on the table.
 “What are you doing today?”